emberjs/data/packages/schema-record/README.md

 }
 ```

-Any Store API that returns a record instance will use the hook shown above to
+Any Store API that returns a record instance will use the `instantiateRecord`
-instantiate a SchemaRecord once this configuration is done.
-After that, its up
+hook configured above to instantiate a SchemaRecord once this is in place.
-to you what SchemaRecord can do.
+After that, its up to you what SchemaRecord can do.

 ## Start Using